lukasjarosch/skipper/README.md

 # What is skipper?

-Skipper is heavily inspired by the awesome [Kapitan](https://kapitan.dev/) tool.
+Skipper is heavily inspired by the awesome [Kapitan](https://kapitan.dev/) project.
 The major difference is that skipper is primarily meant to be used as library.
 This allows you for example to have way more control over the data-structures used inside the templates.